Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-classic/README.md

 ### Instructions

 Create a program `hangman` that will take a file as parameter.
-Create a file `words.txt` witch contains a bunch of words with which the program will play.
+Create a file `words.txt` which contains a bunch of words with which the program will play.
 Each word is separated with a newline `\n`.

 #### PART 1 ---